 A category of medication called beta blockers can also help reduce your chances of experiencing a primary exertion headache.
 Additionally, if planning activity at altitude (such as hiking), Dr. Bain recommends asking your doctor to prescribe a diuretic (a water pill) that can lower your chances of getting a headache.

-Surprisingly, no. If you don’t already have a headache, music should have no effect on triggering a migraine.
+Surprisingly, no. If you don’t already have a headache, music should have no effect on triggering a migraine attack.

 While primary exertion headaches are frustrating, they’re totally normal and nothing to seriously worry about.
 A second type of headache associated with physical activity called a secondary exertional headache, however, is a more serious issue, Dr. Bain warns.